 Diesel Particulate Filters - Diesel particulate filters (DPFs) are commercially available today.
-Over 200,000 on-road heavy-duty vehicles worldwide have been retrofit with passively or actively regenerated DPFs.
-In addition, over one million new passenger cars have been equipped with DPFs in Europe since mid-2000, and starting in 2007 every new heavy-duty on-road engine sold in the U.S. and Canada will be equipped with a high-efficiency DPF to comply with EPA's 2007 on-road diesel emission limits.
-DPFs are also now available on all new heavy-duty on-road diesel engines sold in Japan.
+Over 200,000 on-road heavy-duty vehicles worldwide have been retrofitted with passively or actively regenerated DPFs.
+In addition, over one million new passenger cars have been equipped with DPFs in Europe since mid-2000, and starting in 2007 every new heavy-duty on-road engine sold in the U.S. and Canada will be equipped with a high-efficiency DPF.
 The operating and durability performance of DPFs has been very impressive.
 For example, a growing number of on-road DPF-equipped heavy-duty vehicles have been successfully operating for several 100,000 miles or more.
-Examples of successful diesel retrofit programs employing DPFs include urban transit agencies in many large U.S. and European cities, the New York City and city of Los Angeles Departments of Sanitation fleets, which have successfully retrofitted refuse trucks with filters, and thousands of school buses across the U.S. DPFs have also been successfully retrofitted in a number of non-road applications including applications on construction equipment, mining equipment, and cargo handling equipment used at several large port facilities in the U.S.
+In addition to the successful retrofit programs, other examples of successful programs include urban transit agencies in many large U.S. and European cities, the New York City and city of Los Angeles Departments of Sanitation fleets, which have successfully retrofitted refuse trucks with filters, and thousands of school buses across the U.S. DPFs have also been successfully retrofitted in a number of off-road applications including applications on construction equipment, mining equipment, and cargo handling equipment used at the ports of Oakland, Long Beach, and Cleveland.

 High-efficiency DPF technology can reduce PM emissions by up to 90 percent or more, ultra-fine carbon particles by up to 99+ percent and, depending on the system design, toxic HC emissions by up to 80 percent or more.
-In general, verified retrofit DPF technologies require the use of ultra-low sulfur diesel fuel to achieve PM reductions in excess of 85 percent.
-Ultra-low sulfur diesel fuel will become widely available across the U.S. for on-road vehicles starting in the second half of 2006 and on non-road diesel engines in 2010.
+In general, verified DPF technologies require the use of ultra-low sulfur diesel fuel to achieve Level 3 PM reductions.
+Ultra-low sulfur diesel fuel will be required to be used by all on-road, offroad, and stationary diesel engines in California starting in mid-2006.

 New "partial" filter technologies are also emerging for diesel retrofit applications.
 These "partial" filters make use of wire mesh supports or tortuous metal substrates that employ sintered metal sheets.
-Two "partial" filter designs have been verified by California's Air Resources Board (ARB) as Level 2 PM reduction technologies (PM reduction efficiency from 50 to 85 percent) and one "partial" filter design that employs a fuel-borne catalyst for assisting in soot regeneration has been verified by the U.S. EPA.
-These "partial" filter designs are less susceptible to plugging and can offer PM reduction efficiencies in the 60 to 75 percent range.
+Two "partial" filter designs have been verified by ARB as Level 2 PM reduction technologies and one "partial" filter design that employs a fuelborne catalyst for assisting in soot regeneration has been verified by the U.S. EPA.
+These "partial" filter designs are less susceptible to plugging and can offer PM reduction efficiencies in the 60-75 percent range.

 Development work is underway to further enhance the performance of filter system designs.
-For example, work continues on developing and implementing additional active filter regeneration strategies that will expand the applications for retrofitting DPFs.
+For example, work continues on developing and implementing additional filter regeneration strategies that will expand the applications for retrofitting DPFs.
 Also, development work on filter materials and designs to further enhance filter system durability and to further reduce backpressure are under development.
-Manufacturers are also developing DPF options that minimize NO_2 emissions in systems that make use of NO_2 for filter regeneration.
+Manufacturers are also developing DPF options that minimize NO2 emissions in systems that make use of NO2 for filter regeneration.
 New, improved DPF systems continue to enter the diesel engine OE and retrofit market.

-For non-road engines, DPFs have been successfully installed and used on mining, construction, and materials handling equipment where vehicle integration has been challenging.
-These non-road applications include the use of both passive and active filter regeneration strategies.
-Active non-road DPF options include diesel fuel injection strategies, engine throttling strategies, the use of electrical heating elements, and fuel burners.
-Over 20,000 active and passive systems have been installed on non-road applications as either original equipment or as a retrofit worldwide.
-Some non-road filter systems have been operated for over 15,000 hours or over 5 years and are still in use.
+For off-road engines, DPFs have been successfully installed and used on mining, construction, and materials handling equipment where vehicle integration has been challenging.
+These off-road applications include the use of both passive and active filter regeneration strategies.
+Active off-road DPF options include diesel fuel injection strategies, engine throttling strategies, the use of electrical heating elements, and fuel burners.
+Over 20,000 active and passive systems have been installed on off-road applications as either original equipment or as a retrofit worldwide.
+Some off-road filter systems have been operated for over 15,000 hours or over 5 years and are still in use.